i05nagai/memorandum/language/english_speaking.md

         * filled with a particular meaning, quality, or sound
         * prints resonant with traditions of Russian folk art
 * conflict
+    * report conflicts of interests
+        * conflict of interest can occur
     * the two improvement plans conflict
     * the politicians sometimes have conflicts
     * this triggered the conflict between the police officers and the grou